 (4 * 1024) * $0.17: $696.32, in Susan’s case

-If Bob and Susan were both linked accounts under a payer account, they would be charged differently.
+If Bob and Susan both have accounts linked under a payer account, they would be charged differently.

 The total cost that the payer account owes is calculated as follows:

 - Add the cost of the first 10 TB (10240 GB * $0.17 = $1740.8), to the cost of the next 2 TB (2048 * $0.13 = $226.24) for a total cost of $1967.04.